auburus/advent-of-code/README.md

 [Erlang](http://www.erlang.org) and [Rust](https://www.rust-lang.org).
 I also
 have considered [Go](https://golang.org) but I don't know why I don't see it as attractive as the others.

+Well...
+I'll end up using haskell again... as someone said, this things are meant to be fun, and nothing is better that haskell at this :D